firezet/backend_blog/README.md

 # backend_blog
-practice in php and mysql
+Little practice in php and mysql.